flannelhead/ConnectFour/README.md

 programming course and has proven to be a great way to learn more about Haskell's powerful abstractions.

+NOTE: If the computer turn takes too long to run / swallos too much memory, adjust the search depth determined at the bottom of `Main.hs.`.

 ## Structure
 `Main.hs` contains most of the gameplay and console drawing logic.